 Essex CareerHub - Terms & Conditions of Use

-The Essex CareerHub Job Board is provided by the University of Essex Employability & Careers Centre as a free service to enable employers to promote their opportunities to our students and graduates.
+The Essex CareerHub Job Board is provided by the University of Essex Student Development Team (SDT) as a free service to enable employers to promote their opportunities to our students and recent graduates.

-The University of Essex Employability and Careers Centre only accepts instructions from Registered Companies and organisations on the following terms and conditions:
+The University of Essex only accepts opportunity adverts from Companies House Registered Companies, UK Registered Charities and organisations on the following terms and conditions:

-The E&CC has a duty to establish that organisations registering with Essex CareerHub are legitimate companies offering genuine work opportunities for our students and graduates; therefore we reserve the right to refuse to publish an opportunity should we be unable to obtain sufficient information from the advertiser to satisfy this requirement.
+The SDT has a duty to establish that organisations registering with Essex CareerHub are legitimate companies offering genuine work opportunities for our students and graduates.
+We reserve the right to refuse to publish an opportunity should we be unable to obtain sufficient information from the advertiser to satisfy this requirement.
+(For example if we are unable to find the company registered, there is no website address, the contact email is a private email, there is no landline number for the business etc.)

 In addition the more information you can provide about the company and the opportunity the more applications you are likely to attract.